 - Obtained a published opinion in a bankruptcy trustee avoidance lawsuit involving the interpretation of Oklahoma recording statutes.
 See In re Harrison, 503 B.R.
 835 (Bankr.
 N.D.
 Okla.
 2013).

 - Successfully prosecuted and defended clients in numerous creditor's rights lawsuits involving the foreclosure of mechanic's and oil and gas liens.

-In 2008, John was recognized by Oklahoma Super Lawyers as a Rising Star and again in 2016 as an Oklahoma Super Lawyer, both in the area of Civil Litigation Defense.
+In 2008, John was recognized by Oklahoma Super Lawyers as a Rising Star and again in 2016 and 2017 as an Oklahoma Super Lawyer, both in the area of Civil Litigation Defense.
 John also has an AV peer review rating through Martindale-Hubbell, having been recognized by both the bench and the bar for practicing law with the highest level of ethical standards and competence.

 Finally, John is a frequent speaker regarding bankruptcy, foreclosure and collection issues, and devotes time to assisting individuals in need of chapter 7 bankruptcy matters on a pro bono basis through Hall Estill's partnership with Legal Aid Services of Oklahoma.
 In his free time, John is actively involved with family and church, and serves on several not-for-profit boards, including the Community Service Council of Tulsa.